$1 million cash bail set for Fargo man charged with murder in...

 $1 million cash bail set for Fargo man charged with murder in Christmas Eve stabbing

-FARGO -- A $1 million cash bail was set Wednesday, Dec.
-28, at a hearing for Timothy Lynn Porter, 31, of Fargo, who was charged in Cass County District Court with murder in the death of another Fargo man who died from a stab wound Christmas Eve morning, Dec.
+FARGO—Bail was set at $1 million Wednesday, Dec.
+28, for Timothy Lynn Porter, 31, of Fargo, who is charged with murder in the death of another Fargo man, Derek Lynn Bjarnason.
+Bjarnason died from a stab wound Christmas Eve morning, Dec.
 24.

-District Court Judge Steven McCullough also appointed a public defender for Porter.
+A GoFundMe campaign has been launched to pay for funeral costs and to help Bjarnason's mother raise his two children.

 According to court documents, police responded to a report of a stabbing about 4:19 a.m. on Saturday at Porter's home at 1321 17th Ave.
 S.

-Porter told police he and his girlfriend were having drinks with the victim, Derek Lynn Bjarnason, 26, when Bjarnason said something about Porter’s girlfriend and their baby daughter that offended him.
+Porter told police he and his girlfriend were having drinks with Bjarnason, 26, when Bjarnason said something about Porter's girlfriend and their baby daughter that offended him.

 Porter said when he confronted Bjarnason about the comment, Bjarnason attacked him.